open-mmlab/mmdetection3d/docs/datasets/scannet_det.md

         - annotations['class']: The train class id of each bounding box, value range: [0, 18), shape: [K, ].

-## Train pipeline
+## Training pipeline

-A typical train pipeline of ScanNet for 3d detection is as below.
+A typical training pipeline of ScanNet for 3d detection is as below.

 ```python
 train_pipeline = [